 Benefits of Board Service

 The responsibilities of board service are significant, but there are also many benefits.
-Serving on a nonprofit board is a great way to support a cause that you care about.
+Serving on a nonprofit board of directors is a great way to support a cause that you care about.
 You may also expand your professional and social network by connecting with other talented individuals who share a common interest.
 Finally, there are many opportunities for leadership on nonprofit boards – organizing task forces and events and leading committees.
 Many companies encourage emerging leaders to join nonprofit boards to further their professional development.

 Please click here for directions on getting started.
 The first step is to register on our site as a “Candidate or Current Board Member”.